RhysEJF/radical-alignment/concepts/the-density-paradox.md

 ## The Phase Change

-Think of human communication networks as having undergone a phase change—like water turning to ice, or a magnet suddenly organizing iron filings.
+Think of human communication networks as having undergone a phase change, like water turning to ice, or a magnet suddenly organizing iron filings.
 Below a certain threshold of connectivity, networks are sparse.
 Information moves through hubs and bridges.
 Ideas spread slowly.
 Local cultures can develop distinct characteristics, protected by distance and limited connection.

 Above that threshold, networks become dense.
 Everyone connects to everyone.
 Information floods in from all directions simultaneously.
-And the entire system starts behaving differently—not just faster, but fundamentally different.
+And the entire system starts behaving differently, not just faster, but fundamentally different.

 We crossed that threshold somewhere between MySpace and Instagram, between flip phones and smartphones, between checking email once a day and doom-scrolling TikTok.